 Universal, on the other hand, isn’t shy about featuring major-league thrills for some of its attractions.
 To differentiate itself from The Mouse, Universal positions its parks as the places to go when pre-teens graduate out of the princesses and pirates phase.
 That doesn't mean, however, that every ride is a Six Flags-like, adrenaline-provoking, scream-fest.
 In fact, Universal coined the phrase, “Ride the Movies,” and many of its attractions use screens and media to simulate thrills and whisk visitors away into the films that Universal and other studios made famous.

-So, how could you tell by looking at a park map or staring up at the facade of one of Universal’s rides whether it would be too much of a challenge for the thrill-impaired?
+How could you tell by looking at a park map or staring up at the facade of one of Universal’s rides whether it would be too much of a challenge for the thrill-impaired?
 Generally, you couldn’t.
-So, let’s run down the major attractions at each of the resort’s two theme parks and steer wimpish visitors to the ones they’d likely want to avoid and the ones they’d probably want to include on their must-ride list.
+So, let’s run down the major attractions at each of the resort’s two theme parks and steer visitors to the ones they’d likely want to avoid and the ones they’d probably want to include on their must-ride list.

 - Despicable Me Minion Mayhem- This is a fairly tame motion simulator ride.
 Sections of seats move in sync with action projected onto a large screen.
 While it simulates steep falls and other maneuvers, the seats never actually move more than a few inches in any direction.
-I give Despicable Me Minion Mayhem a thrill factor of 3.5 (on a scale of 10).
+We give Despicable Me Minion Mayhem a thrill factor of 3.5 (on a scale of 10).
 If the action becomes too intense, shut your eyes, and you should be fine.
 If you discover that you enjoy the experience (which is likely), you should be able to handle most of Universal’s other simulator rides—and there are many of them.